machinetranslate/machinetranslate.org/contributing/style.md

 Only use very widely understood acronyms, like *URL* and *API*.

+> ... ~~NMT~~ neural machine translation ...

-If a concept is often referred to by its acronym, then include the acronym in parentheses the first time it is mentioned.
+If a concept like *CAT* or *TMS* is often referred to by its acronym, then include the acronym in parentheses the first time it is mentioned.

+> ... computer-aided translation (CAT) tool ...

 > **Neural machine translation** (**NMT**) ...